Lotverp/Lotverp/donate.md

 # ☕ Support My Work

-If you like my projects and want to support me, you can donate using one of the options below.
-Every donation is greatly appreciated! 🙌
+**If you like my projects and want to support me, you can donate using one of the options below.
+Every donation is greatly appreciated!** 🙌

-**All donations will be exclusively reinvested in other open-source projects.** 💡
+## **All donations will be exclusively reinvested in other open-source projects.** 💡

----

 ### 💳 Donation Methods